 An intense review of linear algebra.
-Topics include matrix operations, special matrices, linear systems of equations, the inverse matrix, and determinants; vectors, subspaces, linear independence, basis and dimension, row space, column space, rank, and the rank-nutility theorem; eigenvectors, eigenvalues, computational methods for finding eigenvectors and eigenvalues, and diagonalization of matrices; the LU decomposition and singular value decomposition.
+Topics include matrix operations, special matrices, linear systems of equations, the inverse matrix, and determinants; vectors, subspaces, linear independence, basis and dimension, row space, column space, rank, and the rank-nullity theorem; eigenvectors, eigenvalues, computational methods for nding eigenvectors and eigenvalues, and diagonalization of matrices; the LU, spectral, and singular value decompositions.

 This course is an intensive introduction to linear models, with a focus on both principles and practice.
 Examples from finance, business, marketing and economics are emphasized.
 Large data sets are used frequently.
 Topics include simple and multiple linear regression; weighted, generalized, and outlier-resistant least squares regression; interaction terms; transformations; regression diagnostics and addressing violations of regression assumptions; variable selection techniques like backward elimination and forward selection, and logit/probit models.
 Statistical packages include R and SAS.

 In this course, students will read case studies and hear from guest speakers about challenges and opportunities generated by the advent of “big data.”
 Students will make group presentations and write critical response papers related to these case studies.
 Students will consider some of the traditional business frameworks (e.g., SWOT analysis) for evaluating the strategic opportunities available to a company in the “big data” space.